Dwight, Massachusetts: Non-indigenous settlers

-Ebenezer Bridgman (1686-1769) and Mary Parsons (1680-1770) came from Northampton in 1732 to Pond Hill.
-Their great-grandson was Elijah Coleman Bridgman, first missionary to China, who was born in the Joseph Bridgman (1712-1773) home, a Dutch colonial gambrel dating ca. 1750-1770, that remains at 393 Bay Road.
+Ebenezer Bridgman (1686–1769) and Mary Parsons (1680–1770) came from Northampton in 1732 to Pond Hill.
+Their great-grandson was Elijah Coleman Bridgman, first missionary to China, who was born in the Joseph Bridgman (1712–1773) home, a Dutch colonial gambrel dating ca. 1750–1770, that remains at 393 Bay Road.

-Sam Bascom (1692-1765) and Mary's sister Experience Parsons (1692-1749) established a tavern and inn nearby, along the Bay Road, for travelers between Brookfield and Northampton—those "after candle-wood, or for the purpose of boxing pine trees for turpentine, for hunting purposes, or to attend the large herds grazing there."
+Sam Bascom (1692–1765) and Mary's Parson's sister Experience (1692–1749) established a tavern and inn nearby, along the Bay Road, for travelers between Brookfield and Northampton—those "after candle-wood, or for the purpose of boxing pine trees for turpentine, for hunting purposes, or to attend the large herds grazing there."

-John Smith (1687-1777), elected one of the first deacons at Belchertown, and Elizabeth Hovey (1686-1758) moved slightly west of the Bridgmans (84 Old Bay Road) about 1736 or before, as the home, still standing, is dated to 1728 by the Town.
+John Smith (1687–1777), elected one of the first deacons at Belchertown, and Elizabeth Hovey (1686–1758) moved slightly west of the Bridgmans (84 Old Bay Road) about 1736 or before, as the home, still standing, is dated to 1728 by the Town.
 Smith was authorized by the Massachusetts General Court to call the first legislative meeting of Cold Spring (Belchertown) settlers.
 Ethan Smith was born here, the grandson of John and Elizabeth.
 At about the same time, several other families, including the aforementioned Dwights, settled in the area or owned land near the Belchertown Common.

 The Dwights were considered so-called "river gods," a term scholars use to describe "a network of interrelated gentry families connected by birth and marriage, earned a deified moniker during their mortal lives because they monopolized religion, defense, law, politics, and culture in Connecticut River Valley society."
 The other previously mentioned first families of Belchertown could be considered de facto members of this group.

-Aaron Hannum, son of William Hannum (1690-1755) and Mary Hutchinson (1699-1785) who settled to Belchertown in 1732, and Rachel Smith, daughter of the aforementioned John Smith and Elizabeth Hovey, built a house at Pond Hill in about 1750 (90 Bay Road); his cousin Phineas Hannum and partner Mary Williams built one just south of the center of Dwight (715 Federal Street), in about 1770.
+Aaron Hannum, son of William Hannum (1690–1755) and Mary Hutchinson (1699–1785) who settled to Belchertown in 1732, and Rachel Smith, daughter of the aforementioned John Smith and Elizabeth Hovey, built a house at Pond Hill in about 1750 (90 Bay Road); his cousin Phineas Hannum and partner Mary Williams built one just south of the center of Dwight (715 Federal Street), in about 1770.